-- Rheumatologists are not always necessary - PCPs can coordinate all aspects of care - Comprehensive management with medical home model - PCPs have better patient outcomes than tertiary referral centers! - Continuous management: easier and closer follow up - Reduced healthcare costs - Often takes 2+ years to get diagnosed with >3 different consults!
+- Rheumatologists are not always necessary - PCPs can coordinate all aspects of care - Comprehensive management with medical home model - PCPs have better patient outcomes than tertiary referral centers! - Continuous management: easier and closer follow up - Reduced healthcare costs - 2+ years to get diagnosed with >3 different consults!

-- Pathophysiology is complex and not quite understood - Likely genetic predisposition with environmental triggers - Possible epigenetic contributions? - Strong genetic association - First degree relatives of patients with FMS 8x more likely to have FMS - Multiple candidate genes in serotonin, dopamine, and catecholamine metabolic or signaling pathways - Not always consistent results with SNPs
+Pathophysiology is complex and not quite understood

+- Likely genetic predisposition with environmental triggers - 50% concordance rates in similar chronic pain syndromes - Possible epigenetic contributions? - Etiology unknown but maybe autoimmune connection - Strong genetic association - First degree relatives 8x more likely to have FMS - Multiple candidate genes in serotonin, dopamine, and catecholamine metabolic or signaling pathways - Not always consistent results with SNPs